dfranx/SHADERed/README.md

 Except those large features, I am also planning to do some small QoL changes:
- - fix selecting items (when user has a skybox in scene (check the SSAO example too))
- - right click on an empty objects panel should open a context menu
+ - right click on an empty objects/pipeline panel should open a context menu
  - polished gizmo
  - bounding box around selected item + possible resize points on the bounding box
  - ctrl + click -> select multiple items